-- identify potatoes as a vegetable and the part of the plant that potatoes come from. - increase knowledge in the growing, selection, storage and use of potatoes. - demonstrate use of potatoes in a recipe.
+- identify potatoes as a vegetable from MyPlate. - increase knowledge in the growing, selection, storage and use of potatoes. - demonstrate the use of potatoes in a healthy recipe. - demonstrate the use of equipment needed in the preparation of a potato recipe and the cooking terms used.